Security Market Line Formula and Graph

 rA = rRF + (rM ─ rRF) * βA

-rM is the return of the average stock in the market that an investor require.
+- The return of the average stock in the market that an investor requires (rM).

-(rM ─ rRF)*βA is known as risk premium that is the incremental return above the risk-free required rate of return required by the investors against taking extra market risk of a stock.
+(rM ─ rRF)*βA is known as a risk premium.
+This is the incremental return above the risk-free required rate of return.
+That is required by the investors against taking extra market risk of a stock.

 The risk premium of a stock is based on only the market risk elements of total risk.
-The stock’s market price depends on the required return in efficient market, which in turn depends on the risk premium.
+So, the stock’s market price depends on the required return in an efficient market, which in turn depends on the risk premium.
 This risk premium finally depends on the market portion of the risk.

-Efficient market is that market in which there is only one component of total risk exist i-e market risk.
-If a new investor desires to buy any new stock, then as he has no portfolio of stocks and this is his first time, so he have to bear both the company specific risk and the market risk of that stock.
-As the risk is higher so he wants the price of the stock to be lower in order to get compensation for the additional risk.
-This is the simple case of a new investor, who buys a stock first time.
+Efficient market is that market in which there is only one component of total risk i-e market risk.
+If a new investor desires to buy any new stock, then as he has no portfolio of stocks.
+This is his first time, so he has to bear both the company specific risk and the market risk of that stock.
+In order to get compensation for higher risk, he wants the price of the stock to be lower.
+This is the simple case of a new investor, who buys a stock for the first time.

-But the investor, who maintains a diversified portfolio of different stock, has already eliminated the company specific risk portion of the total risk.
-In this case the he does not base the market price of a new buying stock on the total risk but only on the market risk portion.
+However, the investor, who maintains a diversified portfolio of different stocks, has already eliminated the company specific risk portion of the total risk.
+In this case he does not base the market price of a new buying stock on the total risk but only on the market risk portion.